 To fix that we will add polynomial features to , which, of course, also increases .

 By inspecting the plot we learn that adding polynomial features like could fit our dataset.
-Nonpolynomial features like are also allowed, but not used in this tutorial because it’s called “An introduction to machine learning through polynomial regression.”
+Nonpolynomial features like are also allowed, but not used in this tutorial because it’s called “polynomial regression.”

 In this model I added 3 additional polynomials, increasing to .